bruceravel/synchrotron_pop_up_book/script.md

         printed in the Log Book near the data

-The plant (WW *Alyssum*) *murale* is a (WW hyperaccumulator) for the toxic metal cobalt -- it can draw cobalt out of the soil and store it within its leaves.
+The plant (WW *Alyssum*) *murale* is a (WW hyperaccumulator) for the toxic metal (WW cobalt) -- it can draw cobalt out of the soil and store it within its leaves.
 This excess of toxic cobalt is stored at the tip of the leaf, far away from most of the plant's (WW photosynthetic) tissues.
 Additionally, this plant grows star-shaped structures called (WW trichomes) made from (WW calcite).
-These hard, mineral structures are a survival strategy called (WW antiherbivory) and discourage animals from wanting to eat the leaves.
+These hard, mineral structures discourage animals from wanting to eat the leaves, a survival strategy called (WW antiherbivory).

-By measuring the signals from the cobalt and calcium atoms as the leaf is moved under the X-ray beam, the distribution of those atoms throughout the leaf is converted to a colored map.
-By overlapping the distributions of the different metals, we see the locations of the metals in the leaf.
+By measuring the signals from the cobalt and (WW calcium) atoms as the leaf is moved under the X-ray beam, the distribution of those atoms throughout the leaf is converted to a colored map.
+By comparing the distributions of the different metals to the visual image (shown in grey), we see the locations of the metals in the leaf.

 {Note that "Alyssum" is currently an entry in Wikipedia, but "Alyssum